Sherin1998/powerbi_dashboard_carsales/README.md

 ### YTD Quantity Sold: Total quantity of cars sold from the beginning of the fiscal year to the current date.

+### % Increase from Last Year: The percentage increase in cars sold  compared to the same period in the previous year.

 Analysis Tools: Excel,POWER-BI